Standard Admission Requirements

 Trinity welcomes students from all over the world to our campus; however, the added challenges for international students should not be underestimated.
 In addition to the regular application process outlined above, international applicants must also consider the following four items: Pre-application information form, language requirements, financial requirements, and visa requirements.

 Prospective international students need to provide their e-mail address to the Records Department so a Welcome Letter can be sent to them.
 The Welcome Letter contains detailed instructions and an I-20 Application that must be completed and returned to the Records Department.
 In the I-20 Application, the prospective international student provides preliminary documentation, as required by the U.S. Government, to identify their sources of funding for both education and living expenses while at Trinity.
 Applications for program admission will not be reviewed until the I-20 Application has been received and approved by Trinity.
 This begins the application process.

 International applicants must demonstrate how all expenses related to education, travel, and living will be paid prior to issuing a student visa, according to U.S. law.
 International applicants may apply if they have a financial guarantor in the United States or if they have sufficient evidence from legitimate individuals or organizations that their expenses while attending Trinity can be met.
 Living expenses add more than $20,000 annually to the costs of education (tuition, fees, books).

 International students on an F-1 visa should not plan on working in the U.S. to fund their studies.
-They are required to register as a full-time student each semester and the Florida Regional Center requires payment in full prior to starting semester classes.
-A payment plan is not an option at the FRC.
+They are required to register as a full-time student each semester and Trinity Florida requires payment in full prior to starting semester classes.
+A payment plan is not an option at Trinity Florida.